intelie/gitbook-drilling/collector/remote-control/witsml-requests.md

 ![WITSML Requests page showing edited requests in the sidebar with a yellow dot](<../../.gitbook/assets/collector-remote-control-witsml-duplicated-requests-modal.png>)

-It's also possible to delete witsml requests when needed.
+It's also possible to delete WITSML requests when needed.
 To do so, select the request that should be deleted, and in the upper right corner a `DELETE REQUEST` button should be visible.
 After clicking it, a confirmation modal will appear asking for confirmation.
 After clicking the `Delete` button on the confirmation modal, the request will be imediatelly deleted.
 There is no need to click on the save after the confirmation:

 ![WITSML Request confirmation modal when deleting a request](<../../.gitbook/assets/collector-remote-control-witsml-delete-modal.png>)

-After clicking the "Save" button or deleting a request, some time is needed before the collector apply the modifications.
+After clicking the `Save` button or deleting a request, some time is needed before the collector apply the modifications in the remote site.